christabor/skaffold/README.md

-Skaffold - auto scaffolding for your python web applications!
+Skaffold - auto scaffolding for your MVC web applications!
 ============================================================

 # How does it work?